-The subject matter for the simulated eLearning training course was identified as a result of a comprehensive needs analysis based on instructor and student surveys in addition to student test scores.
+The subject matter for the Managing Stressors Training Simulation was identified as a result of a comprehensive needs analysis based on instructor and student surveys in addition to student test scores.
 The students overwhelmingly answered that the effects of stress on the body’s nervous, muscular, and endocrine systems were the most challenging.

-To help students understand the complicated aspects of what happens to the body when stressed, Designing Digitally, Inc. determined the best approach would be an online 3D simulation based training.
-The HTML5 driven 3D Stress Simulator is a complex, scientifically accurate exploration of how stress affects the body at the systems, organ, and cellular levels.
+To help students understand the complicated aspects of what happens to the body when stressed, Designing Digitally, Inc. determined the best approach would be an online 3D simulation-based training called Managing Stressors Training Simulation.
+The HTML5-driven 3D Managing Stressors Training Simulation is a complex, scientifically accurate simulation exploration of how stress affects the body at the systems, organ, and cellular levels of the human body.

-Understandably, this is not a simple process to explain, so the Designing Digitally, Inc. instructional design staff worked with a team of Tri-C Professors in a collaborative effort to identify trouble areas for students.
-After pinpointing difficult material it was decided the course would be broken into five sections: the Brain, Hypothalamus and Pituitary Gland, Adrenal Gland, Sympathetic Nervous System, and Negative Feedback.
+Understandably, this is not a simple process to explain, so the Designing Digitally, Inc. instructional design staff worked with a team of Professors in a collaborative effort to identify trouble areas for students.
+After pinpointing difficult material it was decided the Managing Stressors Training Simulation would be broken into five sections: the Brain, Hypothalamus and Pituitary Gland, Adrenal Gland, Sympathetic Nervous System, and Negative Feedback.
 Each section is self-contained, allowing the learner to either complete the course in a linear fashion or have the freedom and flexibility to complete sections in an order of their choosing.

-Each of these simulation based training sections include detailed explanations and charts to visualize the effects of stress on the previously mentioned systems.
+Each of these simulation based training sections includes detailed 3D animations, explanations, and charts to visualize the effects of stress on the previously mentioned systems.
 To ensure learners are retaining information, interactive knowledge checks are given throughout the module.
 Scores of the assessments are cumulatively tracked and recorded to give educators the ability to see and track student progress.
-Time spent in each section and total time spent in the course are also recorded.
+Time spent in each section and total time spent in the course is also recorded.

-In total, there is approximately 2.5 hours of content read by voiceover audio that is synced to the 3D animations and still images.
+In total, there are approximately 2.5 hours of Managing Stressors simulation content read by is synced to the 3D animations, interactions, puzzles, animations, and still images.
 However, during focus group testing, reports indicated that many learners spent far more time interacting with the course and completing assessments.

 To meet the ADA standards of the college, the entire course can be completed with the use of a screen reader.
-All images and visuals include detailed ALT tag descriptions, including the 3D animations, and audio narration and auto-scrolling Closed Captioning is used throughout.
-This allows students with disabilities to complete the course on their own.
+All images and visuals include detailed ALT tag descriptions, including the 3D animations, audio narration, and auto-scrolling closed captioning is used throughout.
+This allows students with disabilities to complete the Managing Stressors Training Simulation on their own.